baileydunning/campsights/packages/client/README.md

 # Campsights Client

 This is the frontend for the Campsights app, built with React, Vite, and TypeScript.
-It allows users to view, edit and delete campsites on an interactive map, see weather forecasts, get directions, and add new campsites with details and ratings.
+It allows users to view, edit and delete campsites on an interactive map, see weather forecasts, get directions, and add new campsites with details.

 ## Tech Stack